simeononsecurity/simeononsecurity.ch/content/articles/removing-your-exposed-private-information-from-data-brokers/index.en.md

 ---
-title: "Protect Your Online Privacy: The Importance of Removing Information from Data Brokers"
+title: "How to Remove Your Information from Data Brokers"
 date: 2023-02-11
 toc: true
 draft: false